adriens/katacoda-scenarios/psql-trick/purge-partitions/intro.md

 - face [bloat](https://dba.stackexchange.com/questions/126258/what-is-table-bloating-in-databases/126286) (and then performance) issues
 - plan `vacuum` operations which can be complex and lock tables... which is not always possible

-In this scenarion, you'll be able to compare different approaches to achieve these goals in a very efficient way, with real data.
+In this scenario, you'll be able to compare different approaches to achieve these goals in a very efficient way, with real data.